ernesthenry/ai-portfolio/README.md

 ### 4. Versatile "Polyglot" Engineering

-_JD: "Proficiency in Python...
-Familiarity with emerging frameworks...
-TypeScript."_
+_Definition: A Polyglot Architect is not restricted to one language (Python).
+They can deploy models to the browser (JS), mobile (Swift/Java), or backend (Go/Rust)._

 I choose the right tool for the job.
-I don't force everything into one stack.
+I don't force everything into a Python notebook.

 - **Python (The Research Stack):** PyTorch, FastAPI, Pandas, Scikit-Learn.
 - **TypeScript (The Product Stack):** Built type-safe extraction agents using **LangChain.js** & **Zod** (`19_typescript_agentic_workflow`).